Azure/ai-solution-accelerators-list/README.md

 <br/>
 <br/>

-## Summary Table of AI Solution Acceslerators
+## Summary Table of AI Solution Accelerators
 Below is a summary list of the AI Solution Accelerators:
 <br/>
 <br/>